|

 ‘Born into Light,'" Kor

-second.
-Kor was referring to the story of their births, as told
+was referring to the legend of their births, as told

 by El Sha, when Vejhon was in transition from Dark to Light: Kor

-was born while it was still dark and Bri had
+was born just before dawn and Bri had

 been 'Born into Light.'

-your own path," Bri said.
-He did not have an ounce of
+your own path," Bri said, quoting his mother.
+He did not have an

 30.

-Then he asked, "Maybe for once, you can tell me why you hate me?"
-The
+he asked, "For once, can you tell me what it is I did to make you hate

-question was not terribly passionate, then he really did
+question was not terribly passionate, but it did

 you hate me -- what have I done?"
-Perhaps any other shellan heart
+Evidently, Kor wasn't in an

 31. "You